History of the foreign relations of the United Kingdom: Prime Minister Thatcher, 1979–1990

-Thatcher appointed Lord Carrington, a former Defence Secretary, as Foreign Secretary, 1979–82.
+Thatcher appointed Lord Carrington as Foreign Secretary, 1979–82.
 Although unlike Thatcher he was a centrist Conservative (a "wet"), he avoided domestic affairs and got along well with the Prime Minister.
 The first issue was what to do with Rhodesia, where the five percent white population was determined to rule the prosperous largely-black ex-colony in the face of overwhelming international disapproval.
 After the collapse of the Portuguese Empire in Africa in 1975, South Africa – which had been Rhodesia's chief supporter – realized that country was a liability.
 Black rule was inevitable, and Carrington brokered a peaceful solution at the Lancaster House conference in 1979, attended by Rhodesia's leader Ian Smith, as well as the key black leaders Abel Muzorewa, Robert Mugabe, Joshua Nkomo, and Josiah Tongogara.
 The conference ended Rhodesia's Bush War.
 The end result was the new nation of Zimbabwe under black rule in 1980.

 Thatcher's first foreign policy crisis came with the 1979 Soviet invasion of Afghanistan.
 She condemned the invasion, said it showed the bankruptcy of a détente policy, and helped convince some British athletes to boycott the 1980 Moscow Olympics.
 She gave weak support to US President Jimmy Carter who tried to punish the USSR with economic sanctions.
 Britain's economic situation was precarious, and most of NATO was reluctant to cut trade ties.
 It was reported that her government secretly supplied Saddam Hussein with military equipment as early as 1981.

 Thatcher became closely aligned with the Cold War policies of United States President Ronald Reagan, based on their shared distrust of Communism.
 A more serious disagreement came in 1983 when Reagan did not consult with her on the invasion of Grenada.
-During her first year as Prime Minister she supported NATO's decision to deploy US nuclear cruise and Pershing II missiles in Western Europe and permitted the US to station more than 160 cruise missiles at RAF Greenham Common, starting on 14 November 1983.
+During her first year as prime minister she supported NATO's decision to deploy US nuclear cruise and Pershing II missiles in Western Europe and permitted the US to station more than 160 cruise missiles at RAF Greenham Common, starting on 14 November 1983.
 That decision triggered mass protests by the Campaign for Nuclear Disarmament.
 She bought the Trident nuclear missile submarine system from the US to replace Polaris, tripling the UK's nuclear forces at an eventual cost of more than £12 billion (at 1996–97 prices).
 Thatcher's preference for defence ties with the US was demonstrated in the Westland affair of January 1986, when she acted with colleagues to allow the struggling helicopter manufacturer Westland to refuse a takeover offer from a consortium which included the Italian firm Agusta in favour of the management's preferred option, a link with Sikorsky Aircraft Corporation.
 Defence Secretary Michael Heseltine, who had helped to assemble the consortium, resigned in protest.